 A custom field can belong to only one group.
 By default, the Profile and Private custom field groups display on the Contacts workspace.

 Depending on permissions in your system, system administrators, business administrators, and users can use and manage custom fields in the following ways:

-In NexJ Admin Console, system administrators can create, modify, and delete custom fields and custom field groups.
+In NexJ Admin Console, system administrators can create, modify, and delete categories and category groups.

-On the Customize workspace, business administrators can create and delete custom fields from the system, modify custom fields properties and contact types, and manage the order of custom fields.
+On the Customize workspace, business administrators can create and delete categories from the system, and modify the name, description, icon, and contact types for a category.

-On the Contacts workspace, users can add and remove custom fields for individual contacts, modify custom field values, and add custom fields to the system, and modify the name, description, icon, and contact types for categories.
+On the Contacts workspace, users can add and remove categories from individual contacts, add categories to the system, and modify the name, description, icon, and contact types for categories.

 Best practices for using custom fields

 You can set up and maintain custom fields at run time.
 Custom field data becomes available for filtering, searching, and reporting as soon as it is added to the system.